-The Memorandum of Understanding ("MOU") is the written agreement between the school board and the ECPP Facility that is required by the annual Grants for Student Needs (GSN) - Legislative Grants (GSN Regulation).

-In accordance with the annual GSN Regulation, an education program provided by the board under an agreement with a facility is a qualifying education program only if the board has entered into a written agreement with the facility and has satisfied the other conditions set out in s.
-23(2) and (3) of the regulation.
-The GSN Regulation sets out the minimum mandatory components of the MOU:
+The MOU is the written agreement between the school board and the ECPP Facility that is required by the annual Core Education Funding (CEF) - Legislative Grants (CEF Regulation)2.
+In accordance with the annual CEF Regulation, an education program provided by the school board under an agreement with a facility is a qualifying education program only if the school board has entered into a written agreement with the facility and has satisfied the other conditions set out in the Education Act.
+The CEF Regulation sets out the minimum mandatory components of the MOU:

-- 1. a staffing plan that sets out the number of teachers and teacher assistants to be employed by the board for the purposes of the program. - 2. the responsibilities of the board and the facility. - 3. the number of pupil places in the program.
+- a staffing plan that sets out the number of teachers and teacher assistants to be employed by the board for the purposes of the program - the responsibilities of the board and the facility - the number of student spots in the program